harriskwong1208/StudySync/README.md

 3. Enter "npm run start" to run the web application

 ## Note*
-- The AI component in this application has been deactivated due to budget constraints.
+- The AI component in this application has been deactivated due to some unavailable services.

 ## Keywords